gpappsoft/privacyidea-docker/README.md

 - Openldap admin user: ```cn=admin,dc=example,dc=org``` with password ```openldap```
 - Password for ldap user always givenName in lowercase (e.g. Sandra Bullock = sandra)
 - Additional user ```helpdesk``` with password ```helpdesk``` and ```admin``` with password ```admin``` available in ldap.

+#### Certificates
+Use the provided files/subscriptions from this repository (templates/subs) or rebuild the project with other vendor certificates.

 ## Security considerations

 #### Secrets
 The current concept of using secrets with environment variables is not recommended in a docker-swarm/k8s/cloud environment.
 You should use  [secrets](https://docs.docker.com/engine/swarm/secrets/) in such an environment.
 You can modify and re-write the pi.cfg to read secret files inside the container/pod via python.

 ## Frequently Asked Questions